Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Introduction

-It is often assumed that the external environment through which the individuals communicates is well-stirred \cite{camilli_sci06,garcia_pnas04,monte_pnas07,toth_jpcb06,taylor_sci09,gregor_sci10}.
-Nevertheless, there is also a growing evidence that diffusion effects of chemical signaling molecules in the extracellular medium should be considered, which usually leads to a RD model representing a populations of oscillators coupled via a diffusive environment \cite{danino_nat10,shutz_BJ11,noorbakhsh_pre15}.
-As noticed by Kuramoto and his college \cite{shima_pre04}, the nonlocal coupling could be resulted from environmental coupling systems as long as the diffusive environment changes so fast that it can be eliminated adiabatically.
-In realistic systems such as biological systems, however, it is also quite common that the external environment may change at a rate orders of magnitude slower than their intrinsic time scale \cite{rubin_prl13}.
-For this case, the external environment through which the oscillators coupled changes slowly compared to the oscillation of the oscillators.
-Under such conditions, adiabatic approximation which leads to the spatially nonlocal coupling breaks down.
+As noticed by Kuramoto and his colleague \cite{shima_pre04}, the nonlocal coupling could be derived from OEC systems by eliminating adiabatically the environment component.
+In realistic systems such as biological systems, however, it is also quite common that the time scale of the external environment may be much larger than their intrinsic time scale \cite{rubin_prl13}.
+For this case, the external environment through which the oscillators are coupled changes slowly compared to the oscillation of the oscillators.
+Under such a condition, adiabatic approximation which leads to the spatially nonlocal coupling breaks down.
 As the nonlocal coupling plays a vital role in generating chimera states, an interesting question naturally arise: whether chimera states could be generated in this opposite case?

-In this work, we consider a class of systems representing large populations of oscillators coupled via a slowly varying dynamical environment with diffusion.
-For the case of Stuart-Landau oscillators, we find that spiral wave chimeras can emerge when the time scale of the diffusive environment is much larger than that of the oscillator.
-Various transitions as a function of the system parameters are investigated systemically.
-It is found that spiral wave chimeras only occur $K<K_{c}$ where $K$ denotes the coupling strength and $K_{c}$ is the critical value.
-The mechanism underlying the emergence of spiral wave chimeras is analyzed from the point view of synchronization driven by the periodic forcing.
-The existence of spiral wave chimera states is further confirmed in a population of FitzHugh-Nagumo oscillators coupled through the diffusive environment which varies slowly.
-Our findings show that the occurrence of spiral chimera states seem robust which in turn reflects that such kind of environmentally coupled systems may be a kind of universal systems to observe them.
+In this work, we first consider a system representing large populations of Stuart-Landau oscillators coupled to a slowly changing diffusive environment and show the existence of SWCs in this system.
+For this model, it is found that SWCs occur for $K'_{c}<K<K_{c}$ where $K$ denotes the coupling strength and $K_{c}$ and $K'_{c}$ are two critical values.
+If $K>K_{c}$, the desynchronized core vanishes and SWCs become spiral waves; while $K<K'_{c}$, SWCs would become unstable.
+The reversal of rotation direction of SWCs as we change the sign of the system parameter is found and analyzed.
+The emergence of SWCs can be explained from the point view of synchronization driven by the periodic forcing.
+Furthermore, the existence of SWCs is also confirmed in populations of FHN oscillators mediated via a slowly changing environment.
+Our current results together with previous findings suggest that OEC systems may be a kind of the universal system to observe SWCs.
 These findings provide key hints to explore the chimera states in laboratory and realistic chemical and biological systems.